threatcode/threatcode-onion/salt/sensoroni/files/analyzers/README.md

 #### Requirements

-The following requirements must be satisfied in order for analyzer pull requests to be accepted into the Threat Code GitHub project:
+The following requirements must be satisfied in order for analyzer pull requests to be accepted into the Security Onion GitHub project:

 - Analyzer contributions must not contain licensed dependencies or source code that is incompatible with the [GPLv2 licensing](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).
 - All source code must pass the `flake8` lint check.
 This ensures source code conforms to the same style guides as the other analyzers.
-The Threat Code project will automatically run the linter after each push to a `threatcode` repository fork, and again when submitting a pull request.
+The Security Onion project will automatically run the linter after each push to a `threatcode` repository fork, and again when submitting a pull request.
 Failed lint checks will result in the submitter being sent an automated email message.
 - All source code must include accompanying unit test coverage.
-The Threat Code project will automatically run the unit tests after each push to a `threatcode` repository fork, and again when submitting a pull request.
+The Security Onion project will automatically run the unit tests after each push to a `threatcode` repository fork, and again when submitting a pull request.
 Failed unit tests, or insufficient unit test coverage, will result in the submitter being sent an automated email message.
 - Documentation of the analyzer, its input requirements, conditions for operation, and other relevant information must be clearly written in an accompanying analyzer metadata file.
 This file is described in more detail earlier in this document.
 - Source code must be well-written and be free of security defects that can put users or their data at unnecessary risk.